xmartlabs/Bender/README.md

 We also want to support loading models trained on other frameworks such as TensorFlow or Caffe2.
 Currently Palladium includes an adapter for TensorFlow that loads a graph with variables and "translates" it to Palladium layers.
 This feature supports a subset of TensorFlow's operations but we plan to enhance it to cover more cases.

-Palladium is functional but still under active development and we also want to see where the needs of the community drives it.
+Palladium is functional but still under active development and we also want to see where the needs of the community drive it.
+Please, note that the API is not stable yet.

-## Why did we need Palladium?
+## Why did we need Palladium? <a name="why"></a>

-At Xmartlabs we were about to start a Machine Learning project and investigated frameworks to use in iOS.
+At [Xmartlabs] we were about to start a Machine Learning project and investigated frameworks to use in iOS.
 We found MetalPerformanceShaders useful but not very user friendly and we saw ourselves repeating a lot of code and information.
 That is why we starting building a framework to handle that kind of stuff.

 We also found ourselves creating scripts to translate the models we had from training with TensorFlow to iOS.
 This means transposing the weights to the MPSCNN format and also mapping the parameters of the different kinds of layers in TensorFlow to the parameters used by the MPSCNN kernels.
 TensorFlow can be compiled for iOS but currently it does not support running on GPU which we wanted to do.
 We also did not want to include TensorFlow's static library into our project.
 This is why we also started to work on an adapter that would parse a TF graph and translate it to our Palladium layers.